 What is a Flooded Battery

 Possibly the most “traditional” type of battery, wet or flooded batteries are widely used in cars, stationary (large) uninterrupted power supplies, and of course, stand-alone energy systems.
-These batteries contain a combination of liquid electrolyte.
-The liquid in these batteries must be carefully measured and maintained for the battery to perform properly.
+These batteries contain a combination of liquid electrolytes.
+The liquid in these batteries must be carefully measured and maintained to perform correctly.

 How do Flooded batteries work